mtgenius/commander-banlist-api/README.md

 # Commander Banlist API

-An API for querying the command banlists.
+An API for querying the various Magic: the Gathering banlists for the Commander format.